louiswilliams/mongo-c-driver/CONTRIBUTING.md

 * `MONGOC_TEST_SSL_WEAK_CERT_VALIDATION`: set to `on` to relax the client's validation of the server's certificate.

+If you start mongod to connect through mpi set these varibles to configure how 'make test' connects to it

+* 'MONGOC_TEST_MPI' set to 'on' to connect to the server with mpi

 The SASL / GSSAPI / Kerberos tests are skipped by default.
 To run them, set up a separate `mongod` with Kerberos and set its host and Kerberos principal name as environment variables: